opitzconsulting/uitest.js/README.md

 and all configuration is applied.
 Now the uitest is in running mode, and the following methods may be called.

-Please note that the iframe / popup is shared between all uitest instances that have a common parent.
-Especially in popup mode this prevents too many open windows.
+Please note that the iframe / popup is shared between all uitest instances.Especially in popup mode this prevents too many open windows.

 * `ready(callback)`: Waits until all sensors say the test page is ready.
 On the first call, this will also